 Possibly.
 It depends on the needs of the employer.
 Definitely mention in your application that you are applying together, but be clear that you are happy to work in different areas of the company.
 Apply to employers who are looking to hire large numbers of staff to give yourself the best chance.

-For Essential Package members, be sure to apply for as many jobs as you can, and that you are as flexible as possible with regards to what kind of job you want to do and where in the States you want to work.
+Be sure to apply for as many jobs as you can, and that you are as flexible as possible with regards to what kind of job you want to do and where in the States you want to work.
 Please call our BUNAC team on 033 3999 7516 if you are struggling to find work.

 If you do not pre-arrange accommodation we’d suggest booking into a hostel or motel for the first few nights when you arrive.

 It varies.
 Participants renting accommodation from an employer can expect to pay somewhere between $50 - $100 per week, whilst those renting their own apartment can expect to pay more.